The Cave of the Silken Web (1927 film): Historical and cultural context

 The ten-reel silent film The Cave of the Silken Web, directed by Dan Duyu and starring Yin Mingzhu, was produced by the Shanghai Yingxi Company.
 It premiered at the Palace Theatre in Shanghai on February 2, 1927, during the Lunar New Year holiday.
 The feature adapts a famous episode from the Ming Dynasty novel Journey to the West, in which a monk and his companions are lured by seductive spider spirits into a deadly cave.
 Upon its original release in China, the film set new box office records for a domestic production.
+Chinese scholars have described The Cave of the Silken Web as an important example of early Chinese fantasy and Shenmo (神魔) cinema.
+The film is often known for its use of visual spectacle, visual effects, and supernatural imagery.

 The film's release coincided with a period of cultural fascination with vampiric imagery in 1920s China.
 While Western vampires like Nosferatu were already culturally familiar in China during this period, the term took on distinctly Chinese characteristics through Tian Han's essay The Vampire Century, which introduced the concept of fanpaiya (vampire).
 Inspired by the May Fourth era's women's liberation movement, Tian compared the modern, assertive women to these vampire figures, thereby establishing a new femme fatale archetype in Chinese zeitgeist.
 While not a direct vampire story, the film shares characteristics with the vampire genre, including themes of temptation and transformation, along with a fanpaiya-like antagonist in the form of the Spider Queen.